 Price: $75, scholarships available

-Location: This class will take place in an online classroom and via Zoom, a video-conferencing platform with free accounts.
+Location: This class will take place via Zoom, a video-conferencing platform with free accounts.
 Please note: You’ll receive orientation info when you enroll, which includes reading materials and optional exercises (less than an hour total).

 TAME YOUR IMPOSTER SYNDROME

 Do you have an inner critic or an internal negative voice that says you’re not enough?
 Congratulations, you are not a sociopath!

 Discover how to quiet that beast and beat your writer’s block with this three-hour workshop run over Zoom!

 You’ll get to know your imposter syndrome and its ringmaster, the inner critic: how it operates, what drives it, what helped instigate it, and, most importantly, how to tame it.
 At the end of the session, you’ll understand — and, dare we say, even empathize with — the negative internal voice holding you back from writing or creating.